stepas-toliautas/enccs-instructor-training/content/exercises.md

-# Practice teaching and giving feedback
+# Practice Teaching and Giving Feedback

 Goals of this teaching practice: